AnatomicMaps/flatmap-server/README.rst

 Map generation
 ==============

 The flatmap server can also generate maps.
-This requires a separate installation of ``mapmaker``; if it a location other than ``./mapmaker`` under the top-level server directory then the ``MAPMAKER_ROOT`` environment variable must be set to point to where mapmaker is installed.
+This requires a separate installation of ``mapmaker``; if this is to a location other than ``./mapmaker`` under the top-level server directory then the ``MAPMAKER_ROOT`` environment variable must be set to point to where mapmaker is installed.

 *   First install mapmaker's pre-requisites as `here <https://github.com/AnatomicMaps/flatmap-maker#requirements>`_.
 *   Then::